 Since the fluid bed roaster can reach higher temperatures in half the time of typical cylindrical roasters, the time for the negative acidic compounds to form is greatly reduced.
 Many have found that these acidic compounds can cause stomach irritation, and we have many customers that had given up on coffee but can now drink ours comfortably.

-The end result is a coffee that is cleaner and tastes smoother, is more consistent and far less carcinogenic than coffee produced by drum roasters.
+The end result is a coffee that tastes cleaner and smoother, is more consistent and less carcinogenic than coffee produced by drum roasters.

 Are you ready to give it a try?